The Visual Steps Method

 All of our products follow the same methodology known as the Visual Steps Method (or Visual Steps concept).
 This method distinguishes itself in a number of ways from traditional instructional methods.
 Attention is made to the special needs and requirements of the mature individual.
 Take a closer look at some of the features of the Visual Steps Method.

-At the bottom of this page you can take a look inside a typical computer book from Visual Steps.
+Take a look inside a typical book from Visual Steps

 The Visual Steps books are written based on research studies done by the University of Twente.
 (Instruction Technology department of the Faculty of Applied Educational Theory).